MUTEMA J: This

 for setting aside an exclusive recourse against arbitral award

-Recourse to a court against an arbitral award may be made only by an
+to a court against an arbitral award may be made only

-application for setting aside in accordance with paras (2) and (3) of
+by an application for setting aside in accordance with paras (2) and

-use of the words “exclusive” and “only”, in my view, suggest
+The use of the words “exclusive” and “only”, in my view,

-that there is to be no compromise when it comes to an attempt to have
+suggest that there is to be no compromise when it comes to an attempt

-an arbitral award set aside.
-The application must be made in terms of
+to have an arbitral ward set aside.
+The application must be made in

-the provision cited.
-That provision quite simply and effectively
+terms of the provision cited.
+That provision quite simply and

-precludes the applicants from filing their application for the
+effectively precludes the applicants from filing their application

-setting aside of an arbitral award otherwise than in terms of paras
+for the setting aside of an arbitral award, otherwise than in terms

-the learned Judge of Appeal also found that the contention that there
+Further, the learned Judge of Appeal also found that the contention

-is nothing in Order 33 Rule 256 of the High Court Rules that
+that there is nothing in Order 33 r 256 of the High Court Rules that

 prevented them from making the application in question under that

-provisions of Order 33.
-Rule 256 of Order 33 makes it imperative, by
+satisfy even the provisions of Order 33.
+Rule 256 of Order 33 makes

-the use of the word “shall”, for an applicant to “direct” his
+it imperative by the use of the word “shall”, for an applicant to

-application to the person whose decision is to be reviewed as well as
+“direct” his application to the person whose decision is to be

-the instant case, the application, as already pointed out above, was
+In the instant case, the application, as already pointed out above,

 applicant's Heads of Argument when a u-turn was made in a vain